obmaz/smartthings_edge_driver/drivers/zigbee-tuya-switch/README.md

 # Zigbee Tuya Switch Edge Driver
 It is the SmartThings Edge Driver for tuya-platform based zigbee switch.
-It supports 1,2 and 3 gang switch.
+It supports 1,2 and 3 switch.

 ## Support Device
 See fingerprint.yml in src